On the Estimation of Entropy in the FastICA Algorithm: Introduction

 To obtain the projection indicated by the solid lines in Figure~\ref{figPoints} we used the $m$-spacing method \citep{beirlant1997nonparametric} for entropy estimation, combined with a standard optimisation technique.
 The $m$-spacing entropy approximation is shown to be consistent in \citet{hall1984limit} and converges to true entropy for large sample size.
 While the $m$-spacing entropy approximation theoretically makes for an excellent contrast function for use in ICA, it is relatively slow to evaluate.

 Our main theoretical contribution helps explain why fastICA in the example in Figure~\ref{figPoints} performs poorly.
 To obtain the contrast function in the fastICA method a surrogate to the true density is first obtained, and then it is approximated through several steps to increase computational speed.
 In Section~\ref{secProofs} we show convergence results for the approximation steps, and conclude that the accuracy loss occurs at the initial stage where the real density is replaced by the surrogate one.
-This is highlighted in Figure~\ref{figOptimalMSpacingDenn}, which shows the true density (solid line) along the direction that exposes the pattern (\textit{i.e.}\ the solid line in Figure~\ref{figPoints}).
+This is highlighted in Figure~\ref{figOptimalMSpacingDenn}, which shows the estimated density (solid line) along the direction that exposes the pattern (\textit{i.e.}\ the solid line in Figure~\ref{figPoints}).
 The dotted line shows the surrogate density in this same direction that the fastICA method uses in its approximation to entropy.
 Figure~\ref{figOptimalFastIcaDenn} shows the analogue for the direction found by fastICA (\textit{i.e.}\ the dotted line in Figure~\ref{figPoints}).
 This figure motivates this paper by highlighting the area where the approximations used in fastICA diverge from the true values.
-The two densities along each of the two directions are very different to one-another, and this error propagates through the fastICA method to the approximation used for entropy.
-Note that the solid lines in Figure~\ref{figOptimalDenn} show the same densities as given in Figure~\ref{figPoints}.
+The two densities in Figure~\ref{figOptimalMSpacingDenn} are very different to one-another, and this error propagates through the fastICA method to the approximation used for entropy.
+Note that the solid lines in Figure~\ref{figOptimalDenn} show the same estimated densities as given in Figure~\ref{figPoints}.

 This paper is structured as follows.
+In Section~\ref{secEntropy}, entropy and negentropy are introduced alongside associated estimates.
 In Section~\ref{secFastIca} we describe the fastICA method.
 Section~\ref{secProofs} contains some proofs which help to understand where errors are introduced in the fastICA method.
 Section~\ref{secExample} contains details on the example given in Figure~\ref{figPoints}.
 Some concluding remarks can be found in Section~\ref{secConclusion}.
+The code to produce the figures in this paper can be found at \url{https://github.com/pws3141/fastICA_code}.